kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 22 prep

+Please take a look at the additional materials on [Improvizing a sentence with galant schemata](http://openmusictheory.com/schemata-improv.html) and review the cadence schemata that were added to the [schema summary page](http://openmusictheory.com/schemataSummary.html).
+We will spend some time working further on improvising complete themes using these schemata.

 ## October 20 prep

 For Monday, please put together and submit your [pop/rock performance project](as3-popRockPerf.html).
 (Shaffer section has an extension on this—we'll discuss in class on Monday.)

-Also, please read the OMT page on [Improvizing a sentence with galant schemata](http://courses.shaffermusic.com/cognition-schedule.html) and watch the (9 minute) video at the end.
+Also, please read the OMT page on [Improvizing a sentence with galant schemata](http://openmusictheory.com/schemata-improv.html) and watch the (9 minute) video at the end.
 Please omit the material and exercises that follow the video under "Putting it together."
 That will be for Wednesday.

 ## October 15 prep